marshally/resume/resume.md

 ### Grrwl
 > April 2013 to May 2013

 On-demand information to *any* mobile phone.
-Grrwl allows anyone in South Africa to **retrieve information for free by giving a "missed call" to a specific phone number, and receiving an SMS with the requested information**.
+Grrwl allows anyone in South Africa to **retrieve information for free** by giving a "missed call" to a specific phone number, and receiving an SMS with the requested information.

 Grrwl can provide information services such as breaking news, transport schedules, sports scores, etc. Sending requested information over SMS means that we can reach 100% of the mobile phones in South Africa, as oppose to requiring a data-enabled phone.
-In future, we can provision "Grrwl lines" for brands and agencies, and create platforms for surveys and quizzes.
-By using the phone number as a user ID, we can build up user profiles from usage, and target advertising accordingly, and by avoiding spam / unsolicited messages, we can build user trust in a low-trust environment.
 A proof-of-concept has been built using Twilio and Heroku.

 Update: Grrwl was sold in 2014.

 ## Certifications

 #### Certified Scrum Master
 > Scrum Alliance December 2009

 #### Pyrotechnic Special Effects Operator